levkris/find-your-parts/README.md

 1. Launch the server
 2. Go to your browser
-3. Enter the ip address or hostname with port 8000
+3. Enter the ip address or hostname
 4. Find your parts!

 ## Contributing